fedi-e2ee/public-key-directory-specification/Specification.md

 ### BurnDown

-A `BurnDown` message acts as a soft delete for all public keys and auxiliary data for a given Actor, unless they have previously issued a `Fireproof` message to disable this account recovery mechanism.
+A `BurnDown` message acts as a soft delete for all public keys and auxiliary data for a given Actor, unless they are under the effect of [Fireproof](#fireproof).

 Unlike most Fediverse messages, a `BurnDown` is issued by an operator account on the Fediverse instance that hosts the Actor in question.
 Servers are responsible for ensuring only trusted administrators are permitted to issue `BurnDown`